 - May 31, Memorial Day Observance, at Blue Star Memorial Marker, Route 3, Bar Harbor, Time: TBD.

 - June 14 – 16, Annual GCFM 2021 Convention.
 Hosted by St. Croix District, at Atlantic Oceanside, Bar Harbor.
+This event has been cancelled due to Covid-19.

 - June 25, Open house at Charlotte Rhoades Butterfly Garden, Southwest Harbor.